freemo/apex/paradigm/beacon.md

      even though an OMNI antenna is at the site.
 Note that 0 means OMNI and 8 means 360 or a NORTH offset.

-     HIGHTS are ABOVE-AVERAGE TERRAIN!
+     HEIGHTS are ABOVE-AVERAGE TERRAIN!
 Not above ground or sea level.
 Your antenna may be at 1000 ft above sealevel and be on a 100 foot tower.
 But if you go out 10 miles in all directions and find that the average elevation is 1200 feet, then your